FC Borysfen Boryspil

-FC Borysfen Boryspil is a Ukrainian formerly professional football club from Boryspil, Ukraine.
-The club was created as a phoenix club in 1997 by Ihor Kovalevych after disagreement in FC CSKA Kyiv (today FC Arsenal Kyiv).
-The history of the club is controversial and its admission to professional competitions is dubious.
-In mid 1990s the original team of Zlobenko reached some agreement with the Central Sports Club of the Armed Forces of Ukraine (CSK ZSU) after which there was established a joint team "CSKA-Borysfen" that became the first successful debutant of the Ukrainian Vyshcha Liha (today Ukrainian Premier League) finishing among top 5 at the end of season.
-Following that season the newly created Professional Football League for unknown reason decided to dissolve the joint venture and recognize ownership of the club after company "Kyiv-Donbass" that was associated with the Ministry of Defense.
+FC Borysfen Boryspil is a Ukrainian former football club from Boryspil.
+The club was created as a phoenix club in 1997 by Ihor Kovalevych after disagreement in FC CSKA Kyiv (FC Arsenal Kyiv).
+Later, the Central Sports Club of the Armed Forces of Ukraine (CSK ZSU) established a joint team "CSKA-Borysfen" for the Ukrainian Vyshcha Liha (Ukrainian Premier League).